 The Millennium Ecosystem Assessment, which involved more than a thousand experts, estimated an extinction rate of up to 8,700 species a year, or 24 a day.
 More recently, scientists at the U.N.
-Convention on Biological Diversity concluded that: “Every day, up to 150 species are lost.”
+Convention on Biological Diversity concluded that: "Every day, up to 150 species are lost".
 That could be as much as 10 percent a decade.

 It's hard to tell what the exact numbers are, most of this data comes from computer modeling.
 But what we do know is it's happening and it's happening really fast.
 By choosing to tread more lightly on the planet you are directly helping to preserve wildlife.
-You see the paper you use daily at work is responsible for massive deforestation, the same goes for your toilet paper.
+You see the paper you use daily at work is responsible for massive deforestation, and the same goes for your toilet paper.

 By choosing recycled paper products you are aiding in slowing the rate of extinction for animals living in the forest.
-Not only are woodland creatures at risk, so is marine life.
+Not only are woodland creatures at risk, but so is marine life.
 Our oceans and lakes are filled with all kinds of pollutants, one of the biggest threats being plastic.

 Benefit 3: Reduce Consumption